Carleslc/InMangaKindle/README.md

                         conversion to e-reader file will be done --fullsize            Do not stretch images to the profile's device resolution
+  --cache               Do not download episode but get from local directory
 ```

 ### 🇬🇧 Examples